About Gourmet Recipes for One

 Despite how much I loved food, I never dreamed of a career in it.
 I wanted to be a designer.
 I studied art and painting as a child and grew up wanting to be an artist.
 It was in college however, that I fell in love publishing during an internship at a local magazine.
 I got my first publishing job right out of college and spent the better part of my career in the field.
 I made the shift from editorial into creative and went to go work at a small design studio in Boston.
 After a long working relationship with one of the clients, she asked me to join her in the launch of a start-up food magazine.
 I jumped at the opportunity and couldn’t wait to combine both of my passions in one medium.

 During my eight years at the magazine, I learned about the fine art of food and prop styling and how to photograph food.
 I was also able to travel and write, and visited such amazing places as Paris, Australia, Scotland, Sonoma, California and Park City, Utah.
 Food experiences I’ll never forget.

-I began Gourmet Recipes for One as a way to document what I was cooking at home, just for myself.
+I nad an idea About Gourmet Recipes for One as a way to document what I was cooking at home, just for myself.
 I started writing down notes and creating recipes…in small quantities…just for me.
 I created different recipes with the same ingredients so I wouldn’t have to eat the same meal all week, as many single people do.
 And what developed over time was my own collection of quick and easy recipes, in perfect portions for one.